Brittany-Reid/nlp2testablecode/README.md

  1. Download and install the Eclipse SDK from the Eclipse Project page.
  2. Install Git Integration (EGit) for the Eclipse SDK.
  3. File->Import->Git->Projects from Git->Clone URI.
- 4. Copy and paste the .git URI from the NLP2Code GitHub.
+ 4. Copy and paste the .git URI from the NLP2TestableCode GitHub.
  5. Press Next until you get to the project import wizard.
 Choose "Import exisiting Eclipse projects" and press Next and Finish.
+ 6. Download CoreNLP (https://stanfordnlp.github.io/CoreNLP/) and extract into /libs
+ 7. Download the SO dataset (link soon) and extract into /data
- 6. You can now run the plugin by setting the Run Configuration to run as an Eclipse Application.
+ 8. You can now run the plugin by right-clicking launches/NLP2TestableCode.launch and selecting Run As... > Eclipse Application.

 To install the plugin on your regular Eclipse environment (e.g. for personal use), you will need to package the plugin so it can be installed via the Eclipse Install New Software tool.
 Since this repository is purely for the development of the tool, there is currently no support in this repository for packaging the plugin for installation.